DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 **Stage1: Before loan was funded (Data: 2015-2017)**

 Analyze how LC assigned loan grade: How borrower's status as well as the loan amount and loan time influenced loan grade?
-(Multinomial regreesion)
+(Multinomial regression)

-**Stage2: After laon ended (Data: 2007-2011)**
+**Stage2: After loan ended (Data: 2007-2011)**

 Analyze the relationship between loan grade and default rate (Multilevel logistic regression)

-**Stage3: After laon ended (Data: 2015)**
+**Stage3: After loan ended (Data: 2015-2017)**

-Predict the default rate for laon in 2015
+Predict the default rate for loan in 2015-2017

 **Stage4: Summarize and Discussion**